uen/react-templator/README.md

 ];
 ```

-- Finally, use the `<Form/>` component and pass it your schema, and onSubmit function.
+- Finally, use the `<Form/>` component and pass it your schema, and a onSubmit function.

 ```javascript
 <Form